abnerAlexis/AppiumJavaMobileTesting/README.md

 You can use only Java or Kotlin for espresso, Swift or Objective-C for XCUITest.

 Install Appium
-Check if appium is installed.		appium –v 		if not;
+Check if appium is installed.		appium –v

+if not;
 If you don’t have Homebrew installed.
 Install it first.
 Check	 brew –v Install appium.

 Google ‘appium mobile app automation’ https://appium.io/ bottom of this web page.

-Enter below commands one at a time. brew install node      # get node.js and Check  node –v npm install -g appium  # installs appium globally npm install wd         # gets appium client appium                # start appium
+Enter below commands one at a time. brew install node      # get node.js and Check  node –v

+npm install -g appium  # installs appium globally

+npm install wd         # gets appium client

+appium                # start appium

 Install desktop version of appium.
 It allows us to inspect elements in a GUI feel.
-Google ‘appium desktop releases’. & find https://github.com/appium/appium-desktop/releases Download the newest .dmg file for MacOS.
+Google ‘appium desktop releases’.
+& find https://github.com/appium/appium-desktop/releases Download the newest .dmg file for MacOS.
 Then drop the icon to the applications folder.
 Open appium server GUI from the applications.
 Your mac machine won’t want to open it for safety.
 So go to the path below and make a change.
 System Preferences > Security & Privacy > General and click ‘open anyway’.

 Install Android Studio

 Android Studio has the emulators that allow us to interact with appium.
 Google ‘android studio’.
-Find ‘Download Android Studio and SDK’.  https://developer.android.com/studio Download the one with ‘Mack with Apple chip’.
+Find ‘Download Android Studio and SDK’.  https://developer.android.com/studio Download the one that correlates with your machine.
 Check allow and download.
 Find your downloaded file in your ‘Downloads’ folder.
 Get it installed and move the icon to the Applications folder.

-Install Appium Inspector & Setup the Desired Capabilities Go to https://github.com/appium/appium-inspector/releases  click on the latest version and download the .dmg file.
+Install Appium Inspector & Setup the Desired Capabilities

+Go to https://github.com/appium/appium-inspector/releases  click on the latest version and download the .dmg file.
 Move the  icon to applications folder.
 Open Appium Inspector.
 Fill Remote Host ‘127.0.0.1’ Remote Port ‘4723’ and Remote Path ‘/wd/hub/’.